-Some terms that need clarifications are as follows:
+Some terms that need clarification are as follows:

 Exchange difference is the difference resulting from translating/converting/exchanging a given number of units of one currency into another currency at different exchange rates.

-Non-monetary items are those such as PPE, intangible assets, investments in associates and others which have no rights to receive or obligation to pay a fixed or determinable number of units of currencies.
+Non-monetary items are those such as PPE, intangible assets, investments in associates, and others that have no rights to receive or obligation to pay a fixed or determinable number of units of currency.

 Comprehensive income consists of 2 sections: income statement and other comprehensive income.
-Unrealised gains and losses are included in the other comprehensive income by the larger corporations.
+Unrealized gains and losses are included in the other comprehensive income by the larger corporations.

 At the end of each reporting period